A participant needs to

 mapWriteDataFrom.
 Only use this if you are sure that your adapter uses theses methods.

-Concerning mapping methods, preCICE offers three variants:
+Concerning mapping methods, preCICE offers four variants:

 nearest-neighbor: A first-order method, which is fast, easy to use, but, of course, has numerical deficiencies.